-It doesn’t matter if you’re stuck in a running rut, training for a marathon or half marathon, looking to improve, or excited take up a new hobby: A week—or even a weekend—at a running camp can take your fitness to the next level.
+It doesn’t matter if you’re stuck in a running rut, training for a marathon or half marathon, looking to improve, or excited take up a new hobby: A week—or even a weekend—at an adult running camp can take your fitness to the next level.
 Not convinced?
 Running camps have been around since the 70s, and, like the sport itself, have only grown in popularity in recent years.
-That’s because—with a great pair of shoes-—it can be done anywhere, with anyone, or even all by yourself.
+That’s because—with a great pair of shoes and a waist pack for your phone and water—it can be done anywhere, with anyone, or even all by yourself.

 Just because you can run alone, though, doesn’t mean that you always should.
 Running camps for adults are a great way to meet like-minded fitness enthusiasts who are looking for a way to improve.
 The best news: You don’t necessarily need to be a crazy-strong runner in order to enjoy yourself at an adult running camp.

-Ready to plan an adult running camp trip of your own?
+Ready to attend an adult running camp near you?
 These seven camps will help you fine-tune your skill and bring out your best running self.

 If you never went to camp as a kid, but are eager to experience it as an adult, Craftsbury Running Camp is the right fit for you.
 Located in the Craftsbury Outdoor Center, a four-season resort in picturesque Vermont, the camp offers well-balanced weeklong packages featuring kayaking and swimming, in addition to guided interval and cross-country workouts.
-The packages cater to a variety of age groups ranging from teens to masters, and fun social activities such as visits to local general stores, ice cream socials, and swimming in Lake Willoughby.
+The packages cater to a variety of age groups ranging from teens to masters, and offer active additional activities to keep you fit and healthy.
+Plan on "hill and interval workouts, multiple yoga sessions, and mobility and strengthening drills" alongside "presentations and roundtable discussions on training through the ages, sports nutrition, injury prevention, and recovery tips and tricks."

 Sure, it’s fun to train and race with men.
-But sometimes, it’s nice to make time to reconnect with women, and discover the reasons why running offers such balance in our lives.
-The team at Run Wild Retreats gets that: Their four- or seven-day workshops are capped at 16 participants, and focus on how to practice mindfulness, self-compassion, and self-care, even when you’re not on the run.
-The retreats are offered in three levels and in picturesque locales such as Moab, UT.
-If you’re up for international travel, try one in Iceland, Spain, Ireland, or Italy.
+But sometimes, it’s nice to make time to reconnect with other women, and discover the reasons why running offers such balance in our lives.
+The team at Run Wild Retreats gets that.
+Their four- or seven-day workshops are capped at 16 participants, and focus on how to practice mindfulness, self-compassion, and self-care, even when you’re not on the run.
+The adult running retreats are offered throughout the year in three levels and in picturesque locales such as Moab, UT.
+If you’re up for international travel, try one in Iceland, Spain, Ireland, Italy, or even Bhutan!

-Located in Tahoe’s picturesque Olympic Valley, this camp is the perfect choice for trail running beginners who want to educate themselves about outdoor etiquette while pounding the dirt.
+Located in the most picturesque areas of Oregon and California, this camp is the perfect choice for trail running beginners who want to educate themselves about outdoor etiquette while pounding the dirt.
 Led by ultrarunner Max King—who boasts an impressive race resume and a wealth of trail stewardship skills—the camp welcomes runners of all ages and abilities.
 You’ll learn about wilderness preparation, trail etiquette, map reading, and compass use, while running 30-50 miles at your own pace.
-The option to take a dip in the alpine lakes nearby is a refreshing bonus.
-Pack for your time on the trails by bringing a convenient waistpack to stash your snacks, maps, and compasss for the run.
+Camps are selected on public lands with an eye toward the "wild awesome wilderness"—locations each year have the most unique geology, stunning geography, and interesting history.
+Often near a lake or river, pack for your time on the trails by bringing a small backpack to stash your snacks, maps, and compass, and a clean/dirty packing cube for your wet bathing suit.

 Head to Europe for some gorgeous destination runs.
 Whether you’re looking to prepare for your next ultra or just learn about trail running in an international setting, the Trail Running Factory can provide the education and inspiration you’re looking for.
 The best part: Your only fitness prerequisite is a love of the outdoors and a desire to spend more time in the mountains.
 Choose from one of five camps: Gran Canaria, Lavaredo, Mont Blanc, Julbo TRF, or the Eiger Ultra.